iuliux/gif-something-back/README.md

 - Displays 3 GIFs in a loop with smooth transitions.
 - Refreshes every 3 seconds to check for updates.

-2. Google Maps Integration:
+2. Instagram Integration:

-- Periodically polls Google Maps API to check for new reviews.
+- A webhook notification will come from Instagram API when a new mention happens (hopefully).
-- When a new review is detected, replaces the oldest GIF with a QR code.
+- Replaces the oldest GIF with a QR code.

 3. QR Code: